Definition of Mixed-Use Building

 What are examples of mixed-use buildings?

-An example of a mixed use development can be a shopping centre that has retail locations like apparel stores and a grocery store on the ground floor but also has apartments or condos or even an office building right on site, too.
+An example of mixed use architecture can be a shopping centre that has retail locations like apparel stores and a grocery store on the ground floor but also has apartments or condos or even an office building right on site, too.
 This is an example of a vertical mixed use development building that combines residential and retail components.

 What is a mixed-use condominium?